 Add a new source (for example, a window or display capture) that matches the screen area you want to record.

 Check your audio and video settings so the recording matches your needs.
+You will also need to go into Google Chrome and turn off graphics acceleration.

 Start recording while the video is playing, then stop when you’re done.